zamfi/truman_2023/README.md

 The Truman Platform 2.0
 =======================
-_Updated version of The Truman Platform https://github.com/cornellsml/truman_
+_The original version of The Truman Platform can be found here: https://github.com/cornellsml/truman_

 Named after the 1998 film, The Truman Show, **The Truman Platform** is an open-source, complete social media simulation platform.
 It was developed as part of a joint effort by the [Cornell Social Media Lab (SML)](https://socialmedialab.cornell.edu/), led by former SML post-doc [Dominic DiFranzo](https://difranzo.com/), to provide researchers a community research infrastructure to conduct social media experiments in ecologically-valid realistic environments.
 Researchers can create different social media environments with a repertoire of features and affordances that fit their research goals and purposes, while ensuring participants have a naturalistic social media experience.